Science – truth, dogma, theory, a perspective, or what?

 Language and Mathematics in Science.

 Science uses language and mathematics (a form of language) to investigate its domain and to formulate its results.
 This reliance on language removes science to some extent from reality as Korzybski has demonstrated through his Structural Differential: language by its very nature can capture only aspects of reality, not reality as it is.
 Therefore, whatever you say something is, it is not because what you say it is, is only an aspect of it, not the thing in itself (as already the German philosopher Kant has pointed out).
 In other words, what is expressed through language represents an abstraction (a selection) from reality, that is, an aspect of reality, but not reality itself.
 This means that if truth is understood as that which is, then whatever is expressed through language cannot be truth.
 For this reason, it has been said that if we can attain truth at all, it can be only in silence, although silence by itself is, of course, no guarantee at all.
 But potentially silence can reveal a mystery beyond language and thought.
 It may connect us to the whole universe if we can be receptive.
 From this perspective it has been said:

 Because science relies on language and mathematics (a form of language) it cannot capture reality as it is (the truth), but only perspectives, only aspects of reality.
 And these perspectives remain theoretical, unproven, which means open to revision as science advances.

 Recognizing this removes the all too common dogmatic stance of science and scientific theories.
 It also leaves room for the arts, undogmatic religion and spirituality and admits them as additional perspectives that complement the scientific perspectives.

-In Science: its Power and Limitations, I have shown in much more detail with examples and references the enormous complexity of science and further limitations.
+In my new book Science and Beyond and in Science: its Power and Limitations, I have shown in much more detail with examples and references the enormous complexity of science and further limitations.